 Boom chicka yeah.

 You guys are gonna love these fluffy things!
-4th try is the charm.
+The fourth try is the charm.
 We tested these guys 4 times and they for sure got better every batch.
-We actually started off using part gluten-free flour and…I’m so glad I’m not doing the strict gluten-free thing like I used to!
-That stuff just doesn’t work like glutenous flour.
-After try #2 we switched over to whole wheat pastry flour.
-ZING.
+We actually started off using part gluten-free flour and the bottom line is these whole wheat pancakes need gluten!

 Whole Wheat Cornmeal Pancakes

 - 1/2 cup yellow corn meal

 - First, whisk together all wet ingredients in a medium size bowl (minus the coconut oil).
 Then, place all dry ingredients in a large bowl and whisk.
 Add wet ingredients to dry and mix until smooth.
 Finally, add melted coconut oil into batter and mix again.